mediacloud/backend/doc/controversies.markdown

     6. The miner repeats (6.3) - (6.5) for all stories newly added to the controversy, until no new stories are found or a maximum number of iterations is reached.
-    7. The miner dedups stories based on duplicate media sources (found by walking through the `media.dup_media_id` values), duplicate titles, and duplicate urls.
+    7. The miner dedupes stories based on duplicate media sources (found by walking through the `media.dup_media_id` values), duplicate titles, and duplicate urls.
         * Story title and url deduping is implemented in `MediaWords::DBI::Stories`, `get_medium_dup_stories_by_url` and `get_medium_dup_stories_by_title`.

-7. Manually dedup all media associated with a controversy (as each new story is added, a media source has to found or created for it based on the url host name, and often those media sources end up being duplicates, e.g.
+7. Manually dedupe all media associated with a controversy (as each new story is added, a media source has to found or created for it based on the url host name, and often those media sources end up being duplicates, e.g.
    `articles.orlandosun.com` and `www.orlandosun.com`).
 The below script